Amsoil vs Petroleum Oil

 AMSOIL has extremely high film strength.
 Film strength refers to the amount of pressure it takes to squeeze the lubricant out from between two flat pieces of steel.
 Petroleum oil ranges from 250-550 psi.
 AMSOIL’s film strength is over 3250 psi.

 Therefore…the entire inside of the engine “floats” on a film of Amsoil.
-This is the reason for the average increase in gas mileage of 4-6% and 6% boost in horsepower that users are experiencing.
+This is the reason for the average increase in gas mileage of 4-6% and a 6% boost in horsepower that users are experiencing.

 AMSOIL is by nature…a high detergent lubricant.
 It has been specifically formulated for high detergency without using detergent additives that quickly break down and wear out.
 This is possible because of the chemical makeup of AMSOIL.